-Go Compose North America offers online composition workshops and musical development opportunities to participants of all abilities.
+Go Compose North America offers online and in-person composition workshops and musical development opportunities to participants of all abilities.
 Our mission is to make music creation accessible to anyone.

 "The mentors were fantastic!!!
 They really sparked my creative process."